EndangeredMassa/massa-labs/app/templates/blog/article/theme-pact.md

 > You do not rise to the level of your goals, you fall to the level of your systems.
 >

 I like this model because you control the direction and personal outputs.
 Success is therefore under your control.
-You won’t fail because of external forces made your original goals impossible.
+You won't fail because of external forces made your original goals impossible.

 By leveraging the power of direction, defaults, and habits, this framework makes success happen as a matter of course.
 Well, that's the theory.